cdapio/cdap/docs/loom-docs/source/overview/architecture.rst

 **Loom Provisioner**
 ^^^^^^^^^^^^^^^
 Loom Server upon materializing the execution plan creates tasks to be executed as a plan DAG.
-This tasks are then put on a queue to be picked up by the provisioners to complete the tasks.
+These tasks are then put on a queue to be picked up by the provisioners to complete the tasks.
 The provisioners then report back the status of the tasks back to the Loom Server.
 Provisioners support a pluggable architecture for integrating different providers (e.g. openstack, rackspace, joyent, aws, google engine) and automators (e.g. Chef, Puppet, shell script ...).
 Provisioners